dmytro-rybak/kube-deployments/README.md

    - AWS_ECR_ROLE_TO_ASSUME: `<Your IAM role ARN>`
    - AWS_ECR_REGISTRY_ALIAS: `<Your ECR public registry default alias>`

-### Step 3: Create secrts in AWS Secrets Manager
+### Step 3: Create secrets in AWS Secrets Manager

 To securely store sensitive information, we will create secrets in **AWS Secrets Manager** for both **dev** and **prod** environments.

 > [!WARNING]
-> The credentials provided below are not real and are intended solely for testing purposes.
+> The credentials provided below are not real and are for testing purposes only.
 > NEVER push actual credentials (API keys, passwords, tokens, etc.) to GitHub, even in private repositories.

 Go to **AWS Secrets Manager** in the AWS Console and create 2 secrets: